dd32/td-gh-ex/readme.txt

 * Fixed more untranslated text
 * Refactored some files to be more legible
 * Moved the post format markup out of the hero to just before the content

+* 2.0.7
+* removed some unused vars from the primary menu